 Please refer to the AHCA Get Vaccinated page for helpful strategies: https://www.ahcancal.org/News-and-Communications/Documents/GetVaccinated/GetVaccinated-Strategies-Improve-Vacc-Rates.pdf

 NYSHFA|NYSCAL has prepared some key contingency staffing strategies in preparation of the upcoming September 27th vaccine staff mandate.
 With appropriate planning and preparation, you will be able to continue essential functions to protect your vulnerable residents during this time and speed resumption of normal operations when appropriate.

-We encourage facility Administrators to review these approaches with your team and implement as needed to assist your facility in developing effective plans for coping with
+We encourage facility Administrators to review these approaches with your team and implement as needed to assist your facility in developing effective plans for coping.

 - Identify vaccination status of all facility employees